 The focus for 2021 will continue to be blogging, but always keeping an eye on my income goal for 2021, which is $10,000.
 That is I have to make $10,000 as an entrepreneur and independent contractor.
 This is going to be easy with Uber Eats.
 I have already made $6,938 in the first half of the year.
 Patience and consistency is key as an entrepreneur.

-I continue to be very excited and working every day towards my goals.
+I continue to be very excited and work every day towards my goals.

 Thank you for reading.